ishehadeh/howlite/writing/report/main.typ

 = Disjoint Integer Sets<sc-disjoint-integer-sets>

 Integer sets are used throughout the type checker.
-As described in @sc-scalars, these sets must be able to every possible result of addition, subtraction, and _at least_ determine the upper and lower bounds of other operations.
+As described in @sc-scalars, these sets must be able to compute every possible result of addition, subtraction, and _at least_ determine the upper and lower bounds of other operations.
 Further, the type checker will often test subset relations between sets, and union a series of sets.

-There are many solutions for storing large disjoint sets of integers: in particular we investigated Roaring Bitmaps (@chambiBetterBitmapPerformance2016), and Range Set Blaze (@kadieCarlKCarlKRangesetblaze2024).
+There are many solutions for storing large disjoint sets of integers: in particular we investigated Roaring Bitmaps [@chambiBetterBitmapPerformance2016], and Range Set Blaze [@kadieCarlKCarlKRangesetblaze2024].
 The set representation was developed with the intention of tracking the exact results of multiplication, and division not just addition and subtraction.
 To this end, we chose using a list of stepped ranges, instead of continuous ranges like Range Set Blaze.
-However, this representation made simple operations, like subset difficult, so, to optimize cases where we have sets of arbitrary values, we also give the option of using a large uncompressed bit map.
+However, this representation made simple operations (for example subset) difficult, so to optimize cases where we have sets of arbitrary values, we also give the option of using a large uncompressed bit map.
 Finally, to optimize the typical case, where the programmer is performing arithmetic on a large continuous range, sets may be represented just using the two endpoints.

-// Internally, we use 3 set representations, _Stripe Sets_, _Small Sets_ and _Continguous Sets_

 The following sections give a more detailed overview of the three representations.

 == Stripe Sets<sc-stripe-sets>

 A _Stripe Set_ is a collection of _step ranges_.
-A step range is some set which includes a minimum element $A$, a maximum element $B$, and every $N^"th"$ element between the two.
+A step range is some set which includes a minimum element $A$, a maximum element $B$, and every $N^"th"$ integer between the two.
 For example, we could have a range with a step of $5$, from $0$ to $15$, which includes $0$, $5$, $10$, $15$

 Formally, we define $"STEP"(A, B, S) := { n(S) + A : n in NN, n <= (B - A)\/S }$, where $A, B in ZZ, A <= B$ and $S in ZZ, S >= 1, (B - A mod S) equiv 0$.